Cray-HPE/uan/README.md

 This repository contains the following components for the Shasta User Access Nodes:

   1. Pre- and post-boot Ansible configuration (located in ansible/)
-  2. UAN Image recipes (Kiwi-based) (located in images/)
-  3. cray-uan-install Helm Chart (location in kubernetes/)
+  2. cray-uan-install Helm Chart (location in kubernetes/)
-  4. Overall UAN version definition (see `vars.sh` file).
+  3. Overall UAN version definition (see `vars.sh` file).

 For packaging and installation scripts see the [uan-product-streams](https://stash.us.cray.com/projects/SCMS/repos/uan-product-stream/browse) repository.